 Welcome to the newest Podiatry residency program in Central New York State and the only accredited program in the central Mohawk Valley service area.

 St. Elizabeth’s Podiatry residents train as equals alongside allopathic and osteopathic resident colleagues in the Mohawk Valley Health System’s ACGME approved MD/DO programs, sharing faculty, library resources, wellness activities and participating together in various multidisciplinary conferences.
+With only one (1) graduate trainee entering our program each Academic Year, we have a low resident-faculty ratio, contributing to a much more effective learning/teaching environment.
 Residents are required to complete a research proposal and are enrolled in the course ‘Clinical Research’ at nearby Utica University.

 Located only blocks from the Utica Refugee Resettlement Center, you will have the opportunity to experience diversity within our patient population, as Utica is the third-highest per-capita resettlement area in the nation.
 You will be exposed to individuals from all over the world with a wide array of cultural backgrounds and medical conditions.